-Dementia-related conditions which may have an impact on vision are: Lewy body dementia, posterior cortical atrophy, Alzheimer's disease and vascular dementia.
+Dementia-related conditions which may have an impact on vision include: Lewy body dementia, posterior cortical atrophy, Alzheimer's disease and vascular dementia.

-What are the signs?
+What are the signs of sight loss?

 If you have dementia, consider if you're having difficulty with: